GatorCogitate/cogitate_tool/README.md

 * Required: True
 * Flag: `-rm` or `--runmerge`

-Determines if the merge process will be run, based on the user's input.
+Determines if the process of merging duplicate Github usernames will be run, based on the user's input.

 ##### Below